Global phase diagram of Coulomb-interacting anisotropic Weyl semimetals with disorder: Introduction

 \section{Introduction}

 In the fast-expanding field of topological phases of matter, various semimetals (SMs) have been attracting particular research interest.
-Major results consist of, among others, the predictions and/or realizations of three-dimensional Dirac semimetal (3D DSM)\cite{Vafek14, Wehling14, Armitage17}, 3D Weyl semimetals (WSM) \cite{Armitage17, Wan11, Huang15, WengHM15, Xu15A, Lv15A, Burkov16, Yan17, Hasan17}, nodal line semimetal (NLSM)~\cite{Armitage17, Weng16, FangChen16} \emph{etc.}.
+Major results consist of, among others, the predictions and/or realizations of three-dimensional Dirac SM (3D DSM) \cite{Vafek14, Wehling14, Armitage17}, 3D Weyl SM (WSM) \cite{Armitage17, Wan11, Huang15, WengHM15, Xu15A, Lv15A, Burkov16, Yan17, Hasan17}, nodal line SM (NLSM)~\cite{Armitage17, Weng16, FangChen16} \emph{etc}.
 A rich diversity of novel physics emerges in these materials.
-For instance, the chiral anomaly of WSM give rise to interesting features and phenomena, such as the negative magnetoresistance~\cite{HuangChenGFGroup15, ZhangChengLong16}, planar Hall effect \cite{PlanarHallEffect} anomalous thermoelectric response~\cite{Panfilov14}, just to mention a few.
+For instance, the chiral anomaly of WSM gives rise to interesting features and phenomena, such as the negative magnetoresistance~\cite{HuangChenGFGroup15, ZhangChengLong16}, planar Hall effect \cite{Burkov17, Nandy17}, anomalous thermoelectric response~\cite{Panfilov14}, just to mention a few.

-In these SM systems, the interplay of topological property, disorder, and interactions is at the core of the emergent phases of matter.
-For most of SMs, the Fermi surface is composed of discrete points in the Brillouin zone ~\cite{Vafek14, Wehling14, Armitage17}, in contrast to the conventional metals which have large finite Fermi surface \cite{Shankar94, ColemanBook}.
-Therefore, the density of states (DOS) vanishes at Fermi level in SMs.
-Accordingly, the Coulomb interaction is still long-ranged in SMs.
-The renormalization group (RG) studies revealed that the long-range Coulomb interaction can be marginally irrelevant \cite{Kotov12, Gonzalez94, Son07, Hofmann14, Goswami11, Hosur12, Gonzalez14, Hofmann15, Throckmorton15, Lai15, Jian15, Zhang16, Cho16, Isobe16, WangLiuZhang17A}, irrelevant \cite{Abrikosov72, Yang14A, Huh16}, or relevant \cite{Abrikosov74, Moon13, Herbut14, Janssen15, Dumitrescu15, Janssen16, Janssen17}, depending on the energy dispersion of the electronic excitations in SMs.
-On the other hand, compared with the conventional metal, the disorder introduced in SMs could play a different role, whose presence may drive a SM, through a continuous quantum phase transition (QPT), into a compressible diffusive metal (CDM) or other topological/trivial phases~\cite{Evers08, DasSarma11, Syzranov16Review}.